 Step 3: State your financial and shipping conditions

-This information usually goes at the end of your pro forma invoice.
+This information usually goes at the end of your proforma invoice.

 In case you’re in the middle of a temporary trade, where your exported items will be returning back to the country, mention “temporarily exported” on them to avoid any hassle in the shipment process.

-Step 4: Sign and stamp your pro forma invoice
+Step 4: Sign your proforma invoice

 Photo by Bongkarn Thanyakij, published on Pexels